gtrivedi20/rate-limiter/Readme.md

 Here are a few examples:

-- A user can write no more than 2 posts per second.s
+- A user can write no more than 2 posts per seconds.
 - You can create a maximum of 10 accounts 5 seconds from the same IP address.
 - You can claim rewards no more than 5 times 50 seconds from the same device.